Cycle-to-cycle variations in cross-flow turbine performance and flow fields: Results

-The first three modes capture nearly 14\% of the total variance and depict spatial structures on the order of a foil thickness that remain close to the blade and in the wake (Figure \ref{251 act}).
+The first three modes capture nearly 12\% of the total variance and depict spatial structures on the order of a foil thickness that remain close to the blade and in the wake (Figure \ref{251 act}).
 We interpret mode 1 as pertaining to attached flow on the blade throughout segment $S_a$, followed by an increase in reversed flow at the trailing edge as $\sigma_1a_1$ crosses zero (representing a change in sign of the mode), and the change in direction and magnitude of the relative velocity (Figure \ref{152_252}b-iii).
 Mode 2 represents increased flow along the entire blade when the weighted activations are positive, but enhanced separated flow at the trailing edge when negative.
 Similarly, mode 3 describes subtle changes in velocities along the blade.
 The discontinuity in mode 3 between segments is not likely the result of a rapid change in the dynamics.
 It is instead most likely a consequence of uncertainty in establishing the blade position between segments, which manifests as a slight misalignment between flow fields of different segments during the translation to the blade-centric reference frame.
 The $\lambda\:=\:2.5$ case is more sensitive to this error because the energetic dynamics are located adjacent to the blade, and therefore more susceptible to occlusion by the common mask, much more so than for $\lambda\:=\:1.5$.
 The weighted activation profiles reveal minimal deviations between the clusters, with the exception of mode 2 in $S_a$ and mode 3 in $S_b$.
 For mode 3, the relatively lower weighted activation for cluster 1 captures the lower-than-average trailing edge velocities.
 These lower velocities are indicative of more flow separation (theoretically limiting lift production) which contradicts the higher time-averaged performance for the cluster.

-In summary, the $\lambda\:=\:2.5$ case exhibits less flow-field variability in comparison to $\lambda\:=\:1.5$, as well as more muted conditional-average difference fields and modes, and less distinct cluster specific weighted activation profiles.
+In summary, the $\lambda\:=\:2.5$ case exhibits less flow-field variability in comparison to $\lambda\:=\:1.5$, as well as more muted conditional-average difference fields and modes, and less distinct cluster-specific weighted activation profiles.
 Despite this, the flow-field clusters and their associated performance are distinct and meaningful.